QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

     /// <summary>The price the broker reports for the fills.
 Null when the read does not carry it.</summary>
     public decimal?
 FillPrice { get; set; }

-    /// <summary>When the brokerage reported this state, in UTC.</summary>
+    /// <summary>When the brokerage reported this snapshot, in UTC.</summary>
     public DateTime TimeUtc { get; set; }

     /// <summary>The broker's own words for a closing status, e.g. the reject reason.</summary>
     public string Message { get; set; }

-    /// <summary>The always-known facts positionally - id, status, time - with the fill numbers and the
+    /// <summary>The always-known facts positionally - id and status - with the time defaulting to
-    /// message defaulting to null.
-An empty constructor stays for filling through the properties, and an
+    /// <see cref="DateTime.UtcNow"/> and the fill numbers and message to null; an overload takes the
-    /// overload takes the message without the fill numbers.</summary>
+    /// message without the fill numbers.</summary>
-    public BrokerOrderState(string brokerageOrderId, OrderStatus status, DateTime timeUtc, decimal? filledQuantity = null, decimal? fillPrice = null, string message = null);
+    public BrokerageOrderSnapshot(string brokerageOrderId, OrderStatus status, DateTime? timeUtc = null, decimal? filledQuantity = null, decimal? fillPrice = null, string message = null);
-    public BrokerOrderState(string brokerageOrderId, OrderStatus status, DateTime timeUtc, string message);
+    public BrokerageOrderSnapshot(string brokerageOrderId, OrderStatus status, DateTime? timeUtc, string message);
 }
 ```